antiflee/InsightDEProject/README.md

 # Use Cases

-The app built in this project can be helpful for both players and the game company.
+The app built in this project can be beneficial for both players and the game company.
+It has two main tabs, heroes and players, which show both the real-time and historical data in a dashboard.

-### For players:
+### Heroes Tab:

 This project can help players to have a better understanding of the game "meta", e.g., what heroes combinations are the most powerful, how to *counter pick* heroes.

-(1) The app provides a dashboard that shows the statistics of all the 115 heroes over time, including hero popularity, win rate, best teammates and opponents, what in-game items to buy ("hero builds") for that hero.

-(2) *Match of the hour*: the best match that was played in the last hour, based on the total number of hero kills, and how close two teams are.

-(3) A predictive model that predicts which team will win based on the 10 heroes picked.
-This model is based on all game matches played in the past week, and updated everyday.

-### For the game company:
+(1) The dashboard displays the real-time win rate for each hero, based on the last 100 matches played.

+(2) For each hero, the web app gives you the win rate and popularity (how many times this hero is picked every day) over time.
+Also, it shows the best teammates and best opponents of this hero.

+### Players Tab:

 The project can also help the game company (<a href="http://www.valvesoftware.com/">Valve Corporation</a>) to *monitor* users' activity/behavior, and optimize the in-game <a href="https://dota2.gamepedia.com/Matchmaking">matchmaking system</a>.

-(1) Number of currently in-game players in different countries (on different servers).

-(2) Player churn report: a list of players that stopped playing since one month ago.
-Saves the play_id and the match_id of the last 10 game matches the played played.
-This report could be later used for churn prediction.

-(3) Matchmaking system optimization... (group players into opposing teams based on the last 5 matches they played?)

-(4) "Toxic" players detection: toxic players are players that ruin others' game experience (for example, abandon the game, or intentionally "feed" the opponents).
-The algorithm to define the toxicity is not easy.
-Here we simply provide a list of players that are potentially toxic based on the last few matches they played.
+Basically, users of this app can query with a specific date, or with an account id.

+(1) *query with a date*: this will give you the daily active users around that day.
+Also, it displays the distribution of players in different regions/countries over the world.

+(2) *query with an account id*: this will show the activity of the player with that account id.
+For each day in the past, it gives: number of matches played and won, and number of minutes played on that day.

 # Pipeline